 The entire world within us is reality, at times more real than the commercial world we see.
 If we listen to our dreams, the force of gravity is suspended, as in a Chagall painting or a Yeats lyric, and our energies may develop freely.

-Yata Peinovich began as a songwriter of love ballads while a freshman at St. Olaf College and over four decades has explored musical genres such Americana, folk-rock, swing jazz and gospel.
+Yata Peinovich began as a songwriter of love ballads while a freshman at St. Olaf College and over five decades has explored musical genres such Americana, folk-rock, swing jazz and gospel.

 Early in his career he formed Artesian Dreams with jazz guitarist Dave Peterson and classically trained violinist Jim Price and won a Minnesota Music Award for Best Folk Band, and were also nominated in the jazz category.

-Yata and Jean live in a converted country schoolhouse in rural Pepin County, Wisconsin and enjoy every minute they can with their grandchildren.
+Yata and Jean lived for forty years in a converted country schoolhouse in rural Pepin County, Wisconsin before moving to a wilderness lake in the north woods of Wisconsin.
+They enjoy every minute they can with their grandchildren.